Contargo/pdf-builder/README.md

 ## Known Issues

+### Not compatible with True Type Fonts (TTF)

 ** Currently, the PDF renderer implementation is using a library that does not handle True Type Fonts (TTF) very well, or at all.
 Therefore, please make sure to QA check your template and generated PDF documents. **

+### Fonts must be fully embedded and not sub-setted

+Font embedding and font sub-setting, are critical to the success of templates for interpolation and rendering.
+At the current time, only Adobe Illustrator successfully produces a non-subsetted and embedded PDF.

+### Characters "fi" are encoded to "~"

+With the complexity of the PDF format and standard, comes the bagage of subtle bugs and problems.
+It has been shown that some placeholders words that use the letters "fi" are escaped in the PDF (Tj operand) as a "~" (tidle), rendering the placeholder useless.
+Beware!

 ## Development